I. What every physician needs to know.

 B. History Part 2: Prevalence:

-C. History Part 3: Competing diagnoses that can mimic hemorrhagic stroke.
+C. History Part 3: Competing diagnoses that can mimic carcinoid tumor.

 D. Physical Examination Findings.